Proudly serving Lake County IL, Eastern McHenry County and Northern Cook County

 As the season nears its end, usually in September, the queen will lay many eggs that will hatch into additional queens.
 These new queens will leave the nest and search for a protected place to overwinter.
 Each queen that survives will begin a new nest in the spring.
 All of the workers die off at the end of season.
 This time of year poses the greatest challenge to solve a yellow jacket problem.
 If wasps are getting into the living space of your home and they are the larger queens in early fall, it can be very difficult to stop.
 Since the queens migrate away from the nest after hatching, treatment of the nest site won’t kill any that have already ventured away.
 They can be in ceilings, walls, under insulation and in crawlspaces and will be lured to any light source they see.
 Recessed or canned lighting are common pathways for them to get into the house.
 With that said, it is still best to get the site of the nest treated as soon as possible to stop the additional hatchlings from becoming a bigger issue.

 Yellow Jacket workers can be somewhat unpredictable in their response to humans or pets that approach their nest.
+According to the UK College of Agriculture, Food and Environment – “Yellowjackets are arguably the most dangerous stinging insects in the United States.”
 Often, a person approaching a nest will be completely ignored, but sometimes a person just walking nearby will attacked and stung.
 Many experts consider yellow Jackets to be the most dangerous of the social wasps.

-They can be dangerous and the nest will only get bigger.
-Call to have one of our specialists solve your problem.
+Yellow Jacket Wasps can be dangerous and the nest will only get bigger.
+Call to have one of our specialists locate and remove yellow jacket wasps from your property.

 Do you have a WILDLIFE EMERGENCY?
 We're ready to help.